iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainIsland` stores its geometrical details in its `GeometryStream` as closed line-strings (i.e. no arcs) encoded into a *LineString3d*.
 The first and last point of the *LineString3d* shall be the same.
 If a single instance of `TerrainIsland` is capturing multiple island features, each island feature shall be encoded into a separate *LineString3d* in the `GeometryStream`.

-Instances of `TerrainIsland`, by default, shall use the Domain-ranked `TerrainIsland` category.
+Instances of `TerrainIsland`, by default, shall use the Domain-ranked `trrn:Island` category.

-## Relationship Classes